Ringing a Mental Bell

 My writing style is different.
 Short lead sentences attempt to create a haunting question; answers often lurk in the last paragraph and force the reader to cogitate a bit.
 Descriptive passages contain long brush strokes by design and this style sometimes swims against the flow.
 I’ve been taken to task for this idiosyncrasy, for you see, I don’t adhere to the standard outdoor writer’s “hook and bullet” format, by choice.
 But my topics are not mainstream, either.

-In my effort to connect the reader with the outdoor dramas that I found unfolding before my eyes, I came to realize that a major portion of that drama was the sensory smorgasbord the outdoor world offers.
+t the reader with the outdoor dramas that I found unfolding before my eyes, I came to realize that a major portion of that drama was the sensory smorgasbord the outdoor world offers.
 A duck hunt, traditional or modern, is more than the few fleeting seconds when a fast-flying fowl streaks close, it is much more, if the hunter, or the writer, or the reader allows it to be.

 On a humid October morn, the wormy-wet, mucky odor that clings to the River Raisin’s slow flowing current leaves a lasting impression.
 The low, staccato “tuga-tuga-tuga…” of a mallard hen paddling amongst yellowing lily pads nurtures a cherished memory, as does the throbbing numbness of a November wind slicing through layers of linen and wool as a green-headed drake sets its wings.
 And the taste of goose-breast filets, lightly fried with a dab of bear fat over glowing red coals and eaten with bare fingers, is unforgettable, too.